dk14/mega-peers/README.md

 > tests should printout "OK!" or exit process with error

->> ignore deploy commits in order to see tests passing on github
+>> ignore automatic deploy commits in order to see tests passing on github
 # Protocol

 Protocol and specifications are in `src/protocol.ts` and `mega-peers-spec.yaml`.
 Protocol reference implementation is in `src/api.ts`.